Should I Settle My Spinal Cord Injury Claim?

 The insurance company will try to settle your claim for as little as possible—and you should never assume that it has your best interests in mind.
 A spinal cord injury lawyer, on the other hand, will advocate for you and demand fair compensation for all your losses, including:

 - Ongoing inpatient or outpatient health care

-- Lost income and wage-earning capacity
+- Lost income and loss of earning capacity

 - Physical rehabilitation programs

 - Assistive tools or mobility modifications to your home

 - Emotional distress and changes to your way of life

 At Crosley Law, we frequently consult with doctors and long-term care experts during settlement negotiations so that we can get our clients the compensation they deserve.

 Crosley Law: Standing Up for Spinal Cord Injury Survivors

 Spinal cord injuries are complex, frequently catastrophic, and often result in significant settlements or results at trial.
 Making sure you have strong a strong legal team supporting you before you make any final decisions can give you the best chance at a fair settlement, not to mention peace of mind and a chance to focus on healing from your spinal injury.